 Note that not all stocks function similarly.
 There are a range of different types of stocks to choose from, including blue-chip stocks, small-cap stocks, large-cap stocks, preferred stocks and more.

 Step #4: Buy Your Stocks

 Now it’s time to actually go ahead and buy those stocks.
 There are a few ways to go about buying stocks.
 For one, you can submit a market order.
 This means that you want to buy a share at the best available current market price.
 This happens immediately, regardless of the share’s price.
 Keep in mind that since the market constantly fluctuates, so will the price you pay or sell at.

 Luckily, you also have the option of submitting a limit order instead.
 This kind of order sets the price point that you’re willing to pay for a certain company’s share.
 For example, say a share currently prices at $80, but you’re only willing to pay $60.
 You submit a limit order and your purchase (or sale) will only go through at $60.

 This is when having a broker to manage your investments can really come in handy.
 Without a broker, you would have to make all these orders and moves yourself.
 A broker can lend a more professional view to your investments to make efficient trades.
 Plus, they’ll know more of the language specific to the stock market and trading.

-- No matter how hard people try, the stock market can’t effectively be predicted or beaten.
-Stock prices rise and fall each day, sometimes even minute to minute.
-These changes and your eventual payout will depend on a number of factors, including inflation.
-When you’re investing, it’s good to remember that you can’t entirely control your investments’ performances.
+- No matter how hard you try, you cannot predict or beat the stock market effectively.
+Stock prices rise and fall every day, and these changes and your eventual payout will depend on a number of factors, including inflation.

 Photo credit: ©iStock.com/Avosb, ©iStock.com/Szepy, ©iStock.com/Drazen_